 Not only are they inexpensive and easy to play, but they also can be lots of fun to make.
 It’s not just about wax paper and combs these days!

 - The Kazoo: An Easy and Inexpensive Introduction to Music (Not my idea to put a picture of a kid drumming on pots to illustrate kazoos.)

 - Exploring Sound: Making a Kazoo

 - Make your own kazoos and flazoots (The flazoot is a flute version of a kazoo!)

 - How A Kazoo Makes Sounds

 1. Thomas Paine Day (aka Free Thinkers Day) This is one of my favorite observances.
 Today is the birthday of Thomas Paine, who was born in 1737.
 If you know anything about Paine, you’ll know why this day is also known as Free Thinkers Day.
 Paine was one of the most influential writers of his time, spreading the philosophy of the Enlightenment in works like “Common Sense.”
 The philosophy was radically different from any other of the time and shaped the course of history as it contributed to the ideas that led to the American and French Revolutions.
 Encourage your child today -and every day – to be a free thinker.
 That means not accepting what everyone else thinks just because it’s the main thought of the day.
-Instead, encourage your child to learn about Thomas Paine, challenge *arbitrary* authority, question the status quo (whatever it might be), and construce logical and reasonable arguments against engrained behavior.
+Instead, encourage your child to learn about Thomas Paine, challenge arbitrary authority, question the status quo (whatever it might be), and construct logical and reasonable arguments against ingrained behavior.

 - About Thomas Paine Day